awsdocs/amazon-rds-user-guide/doc_source/multi-az-db-clusters-concepts.md

 aws rds describe-db-cluster-endpoints
 ```

- With the Amazon RDS API, you retrieve the endpoints by calling the [DescribeDBClusterEndpoints](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBClusterEndpoints.html) function\.
+ With the Amazon RDS API, you retrieve the endpoints by calling the [DescribeDBClusterEndpoints](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBClusterEndpoints.html) action\.
 The output also shows Amazon Aurora DB cluster endpoints, if any exist\.

 ### Using the cluster endpoint<a name="multi-az-db-clusters-concepts-connection-management-endpoints-cluster"></a>